georgegunter/georgegunter.github.io/research/index.md

 layout: page
 title: Primary Research Projects
 image:
-  feature: abstract-5.jpg
+  feature: Arizona_line_experiments_trimmed.jpg
 comments: false
 modified: 2018-01-27
 ---
+# Cyber attacks on traffic with automated vehicles.

+FILL IN

+# Traffic control from sparsely adopted automated vehicles.

+FILL IN

-# Analyzing commercially available ACC vehicles for string-stability
+# Analyzing commercially available ACC vehicles for string-stability.

 This work investigated answering whether or not commerically available adaptive cruise control (ACC) vehicles operate under string-stable control.
 This was a property that had been asserted in a number of works, but had previously not been verified.